Renouf Atoni: 2018

 Atoni made his NRL debut in Round 10 2018 against the Parramatta Eels.

 On 23 September 2018, Atoni was part of the Canterbury side which defeated Newtown 18-12 in the 2018 Intrust Super Premiership NSW grand final.
 The following week, To'omaga was part of the Canterbury side which defeated Queensland Cup winners Redcliffe 42-18 in the NRL State Championship final.

+In 2018 was named in the Intrust Team of the year at #10 prop.

 2019

 On 6 May 2019, Atoni was named in the Canterbury Cup NSW residents team to play against the Queensland residents side.

 2020

 In round 2 of the 2020 NRL season, he scored his first try in the NRL as Canterbury-Bankstown were defeated by North Queensland 24-16 in front of an empty ANZ Stadium.

 He made a total of 16 appearances for Canterbury in the 2020 NRL season.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against.